 - University and Major / Field of Study

 - Physical Location (City / State / Country)

 - Phone Number

 - VIA Affiliation (if any)

-- Japan or Cross-Cultural Experience – Please describe your experience and/or interest in Japan and cultural exchange, particularly in learning more about Rikuzen Takata, a community greatly affected by the March 2011 earthquake and tsunami.
-Even if it’s your first time to interact with peers from Japan, please share some of your impressions and what you hope to learn.
+- Japan and Other Cross-Cultural Experience – Describe your experience and/or interest in learning more about Rikuzentakata, a rural Japanese community affected by the March 2011 earthquake and tsunami.
+What are some things that you are hoping to learn or practice by engaging with peers from different cultural backgrounds?
 Please also share any past experiences and perspectives on cultural exchange.

 - Sustainability and Community Development – Sustainability and Community Development – This program focuses specifically on UN Sustainable Development Goal #11, “Sustainable Cities and Communities.”
 Read the brief descriptions of the sub-targets of SDG 11, and share which targets you feel a connection to or want to explore further, and why.

 - Applicants who pass the initial screening round will be contacted after the application deadline to schedule an interview with VIA staff over Zoom.